eichmeierbr/eichmeierbr.github.io/perception/readme.md

   <img align="center" src="images/homography/harry_potter.png" />
 </p>

 Using this same homography algorithm, there's two fun applications I implemented.
-The frst algorithm is a basic panorama creator.
+The first algorithm is a basic panorama creator.
 It works by taking two images that have some amount of overlap and match the common features.
 Then it finds a homography from one image to the other.
-Improvements could be made to the panorama by bluring the boundaries between the two images.
+Improvements could be made to the panorama by blurring the boundaries between the two images.
 Here is a panorama I made myself using this method.
 The images were taken on the bridge connecting Newell Simon Hall and Wean Hall at Carnegie Mellon University.
 The background shows the Cathedral of Learning at the University of Pittsburgh.

 <p float="center">
   <img src="images/homography/pano_left.jpg" width="400" />